 Turkey Point, one of the earliest settled communities in Norfolk County, was named for the abundance of wild turkeys that nested there.
 Today, its diverse ecosystem of marshes, ponds, wetlands and dense Carolinian forest make this a popular spot for migrating birds and other wildlife.

 Long Point is world-renowned refuge and stopover for migrating birds in fall and spring.
 Come here in March and April for waterfowl viewing.
 Its delicate dunes and marshes teem with songbirds, spawning fish, turtles and frogs.
 Stop at the Lee Brown Waterfowl Management Area.
 Climb the lookout tower with your binoculars, or zoom lens of your camera, and do some birdwatching.

 Once a Tabaco farm, the crop was replaced with grape vines and the doors to Burning Kiln Winery were opened.
 This winery has it all.
 From dining at Canned Heat to live entertainment and a pop-up artisan market, and even the option to stay in the original farmhouse from 1865.
 Tasting flights of 3 or 5 are guided by your personal wine expert.
 And, we may have walked away with a couple of bottles, including their newest wine, ‘Broken Needle’, a delicious Pinot Nior Rosé.

 Further down the road is Blueberry Hill Winery.
 When in season freshly picked blueberries and market preserves are available, as well as, their wine.

-Port Rowan is a tiny town, dating back to 1825, that thrived on lumber and fishing industries.
-Being so close to the popular Long Point most would drive right past it.
+The small town of Port Rowan is dates back to 1825.
+It thrived on lumber and fishing industries.
+Today it is a popular boat marina.
+Being so close to the tourist attraction of Long Point most drive right past it.
 Don’t.
 Especially for those amateur or professional photographers.